Jing-Qian-98/Jing-Qian-98.github.io/_pages/about.md

 ------
 ![figure2](/images/2021_2022_project_3_4_review_combine.png)

-+ **Transmission of antibiotic resistance genes at the human-animal-environment interfaces. [[LeftFig-highres](https://drive.google.com/file/d/16cIZ7Mfaa-B_u8yLpAs5AyiKMAkzTewe/view?usp=drive_link)] [[RightFig-highres](https://drive.google.com/file/d/1sr6dpHNV0QWh3mFO11jMl0nljAhp59qS/view?usp=drive_link)]**
++ **Transmission of antibiotic resistance genes at the human-animal-environment interfaces. [[LeftFig-HighRes](https://drive.google.com/file/d/16cIZ7Mfaa-B_u8yLpAs5AyiKMAkzTewe/view?usp=drive_link)] [[RightFig-HighRes](https://drive.google.com/file/d/1sr6dpHNV0QWh3mFO11jMl0nljAhp59qS/view?usp=drive_link)]**

-+ One Health is a holistic approach to systematically understand the complex relationships among humans, animals and environments which may provide effective countermeasures to solve food safety problems aforementioned.
++ One Health is a holistic approach to understand the complex relationships among humans, animals, and environments.
 This paper depicts the main pathogen spectrum of livestock and animal products, summarizes the flow of antibiotic-resistant bacteria and genes between humans and livestock along the food-chain production.
 With One Health framework, we advocate that multi-disciplinary efforts should be enhanced to solve this global concern on antimicrobial resistance.